Don’t Let Stigma Keep You from Weight Loss Surgery, Los Angeles | HLB

-Don’t Let Stigma Keep You from Weight Loss Surgery
+Don't Let Stigma Keep You From Weight Loss Surgery

-Don't Let Stigma Keep You From Weight Loss SurgeryAround 40% of all U.S. adults are classified as obese.
-It’s predicted that nearly half of all adults will be obese by the year 2030.
-With the obesity pandemic worsening, doctors and scientists continue to stress that being overweight can be a serious health burden.
+Around 40% of all U.S. adults are classified as obese.
+Nearly half of all adults are predicted to be obese by 2030.
+With the obesity pandemic worsening, the treatment of weight loss surgery is highly-practiced.
+However, doctors and scientists continue to stress that being overweight can be a severe health burden.
 The good news is that treatment is available.
-The most effective treatment we have for morbid obesity is weight loss surgery, otherwise known as bariatric surgery.
+The most effective treatment for morbid obesity is weight loss or bariatric surgery.

 Researchers at New York-Presbyterian/Weill Cornell Medicine in New York randomly called a group of 948 English-speaking adults and asked them a series of questions.